itboon/bitnami-charts/charts-bitnami/kube-prometheus/README.md

 While upgrading a chart, please note that there are certain limitations to upgrading CRDs.
 This limitation requires manual installation of the CRDs.
 Refer to the following [Helm documentation](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/#some-caveats-and-explanations/).

 ## Upgrading

+### To 11.0.0

+This major updates the kube-state-metrics subchart to its newest major, 5.0.0.
+For more information, please refer to [kube-state-metrics upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/kube-state-metrics#to-500).

 ### To 10.2.0